How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 It’s no wonder they want to jump ship.

 Even though we pay our team well, every so often, I find myself asking…..

 What does it cost my team to live comfortably?

 Am I exploiting lower wages?

 Or, am I paying my teams much more than the average and therefore giving them a better life?

-For my peace of mind, I interviewed a few staff and did some research online.
+For peace of mind, I interviewed staff and did some research online.

 The website Numbeo states that:

 “You would need around AUD $2,516.86 (99,161.36₱) in Cebu per month to maintain the same standard of life that you can have with AUD $6,200.00 in Melbourne (assuming you rent in both cities).”

 The website Pay Scale states that: